mozilla/source-map/README.md

 Iterate over each mapping between an original source/line/column and a generated line/column in this source map.

 * `callback`: The function that is called with each mapping.
-This function should not mutate the mapping.

 * `context`: Optional.
 If specified, this object will be the value of `this` every time that `callback` is called.